requireiot/MySoilSensorESP32/README.md

 - up to 4 cheap capacitive soil sensors, of the kind you find at Aliexpress for under a Euro
 - my home network, with a DHCP server assigning pseudo-static IP addresses to everybody (based on MAC address)
 - my home automation system, with an MQTT broker and OpenHAB for visualization and control

+## Design decisions

+### Wifi vs. NRF24

+Most of my home automation stuff is built around NRF24 modules and the [MySensors](https://www.mysensors.org/) ecosystem, but I was having difficulties with reliable communication between the sensors on the balcony and the hub indoors, so I opted for Wifi this time.
+Also, having TCP/IP avaialble made it easier to do all communication via an MQTT broker.

+### How to make it waterproof-ish

+There will be rain out on the balcony, so the modules need to be waterproof-ish.
+Real waterproof sealed cases are expensive, so I opted for a cheap plastic case with a ziploc bag over it, with teh opening facing down ... good enough for the intended usecase.

 ## Build instructions